vinz2112/VincentApp2/README.md

 sun26feb2023 :
 - this is a change = simply to test if am now all ok/at github, x gitlab = ???
+>
+- so now we change it some more = ???
 -